|December afternoon scene in the Cienega|

 Though I haven't yet had time for resuming my love of painting, I've joined the Arivaca Artists Coop in anticipation of that, and I will soon be releasing two music CDs that will be sold in the coop in addition to being available on iTunes.
 The first is a recording of songs I made years ago with some of my favorite musician friends in Seattle as a tribute to Hank Williams, and the second is a recording I made with John Olufs, a fabulous guitarist and friend, of some of my favorite all-time songs.

-I've also begun taping a monthly half-hour radio show called Magnuson Nature News, which now broadcasts out of Magnuson Park on SPACE 101.FM on every Sunday, Tuesday, and Thursday at 10:00am.
-You can also listen to it anytime on the show's website!
-Uno has a small recording setup here in the living room, which has been working out perfectly.
+I've also begun taping a monthly half-hour radio show called Magnuson Nature News for SPACE 101.FM, which now broadcasts out of Magnuson Park!
+My show is on every Monday at 4pm, and you can also listen to it anytime 24/7 on the show's website!
+Uno has a small recording setup in our living room, which has been working out perfectly.
 The show is all about flora and fauna of Magnuson Park, and features fascinating facts, interviews with kids about their favorite nature memories, and news about upcoming events at Magnuson Children's Garden.
 Tune in and enjoy!

 Believe it or not, I am finally "coming down the home stretch" on the autobiography I've been writing with our dear friend Foday Musa Suso.